emilyproctorr/portfolio/README.md

 Link: [Python Data Visualization](python_scripts/plots)

-I’ve included several examples of plots I’ve created using libraries such as Matplotlib, Seaborn, and Pandas to visualize and analyze data.
+I’ve included several examples of simple plots I’ve created using libraries such as Matplotlib, Seaborn, and Pandas to visualize and analyze data.
 I have included example plot images within this folder.

 #### Tkinter Tool